flaviohasd/flaviohasd/README.md

 #### Get to know me:
 - My interests are engineering stuff (of course), programming, technology in general, physics, finances, music and games;
 - I'm currently seeking an engineer job, entry level or as a project manager/analyst, technology development (research) or data analysis;
-- I'm a self-thaught person, currently learning more about Data Analytics with Python.
+- I'm a self-thaught person, currently learning more about Data Sience.
 <br/>

 #### You can find me here: